Data in Power and Utilities

 The Analytics Solution: Preparing Data for Machine Learning

-First, data cleaning.
+Data cleaning is where projects stall.
 Utility data is often noisy, containing gaps, duplicates, or faulty readings.
 Sensors malfunction, meters fail, and logs contain inconsistent timestamps.
 Cleaning requires handling missing values, removing erroneous spikes, and reconciling mismatched units or formats.
+Teams spend weeks just figuring out that one system reports in kW while another uses MW—simple unit mismatches that break everything downstream.

-Second, resampling and alignment.
-Utility datasets operate at different granularities: AMI data may be every 15 minutes, SCADA readings every 4 seconds, and weather data hourly.
+Resampling and alignment matter because utility datasets operate at different granularities.
+AMI data may be every 15 minutes, SCADA readings every 4 seconds, and weather data hourly.
 Aligning these time series to common intervals allows joint analysis.
 This often involves aggregation (summing sub-minute SCADA readings to hourly values) or interpolation (filling short gaps in time series).
+The key is choosing the right granularity for your use case—too fine and you’re drowning in data, too coarse and you lose signal.

-Third, feature integration.
-Meaningful analytics often emerges when multiple datasets are combined.
+Feature integration is where meaningful analytics emerges.
 Weather impacts demand, asset age influences failure rates, vegetation encroachment correlates with storm outages.
 Joining these datasets requires careful handling of time zones, coordinate systems for geospatial joins, and equipment identifiers across systems.
+This is where the organizational silos really show up—different teams use different naming conventions, and you spend more time mapping IDs than building models.

 From Raw Records to Actionable Signals